jupyterhub/jupyterhub/docs/source/reference/server-api.md

 Note that `ready` is false and `pending` is `spawn`.
 This means that the server is not ready
-(attempting to access it may not work) because it isn't finished spawning yet.
+(attempting to access it may not work) because it hasn't finished spawning yet.
 We'll get more into that below in [waiting for a server][].

 [waiting for a server]: waiting